 Former residents aren't the only people expressing concern about Caritas.
 The Franciscan priests who live in Medjugorje and minister to religious pilgrims also have voiced concerns about Caritas.
 In an August letter, Rev. Kraljevic Svetozar wrote: Here in Medjugorje, in the name of the priests who are working in the parish with pilgrims who are coming from all over the world, I express my deep concern for the organization called Caritas from Birmingham, Alabama.
 It appears that the organization does not follow good practice of Church discipline as well as the discipline of its members in regard to their ways in which they are organized within.
 We are afraid that there might be elements of a lack of respect for family relationships, mutual respect, respect for the church authority, respect for the families where the members came from, respect for property of family members who are there now and those who were there and left the community.

 On March 28, 2001 an Associated Press release was spread, in which, among other things, is written:

 Ex-residents including one-time Colafrancesco lieutenant Pat Flynn accuse Colafrancesco of personally profiting from their donations and overworking both adults and children who live at the site.

-On 13 December 2001, move also the newspaper Montgomery Advertiser in an article written by Jay Reeeves, also talks about the lawsuit filed against Mr. Colafrancesco by former guests of his community:
+On 13 December 2001, move also the newspaper Montgomery Advertiser in an article ("Religious group faces lawsuit labeling it a cult") written by Jay Reeeves, also talks about the lawsuit filed against Mr. Colafrancesco by former guests of his community: